morokhalid16/advanced-python-test/README.md

 ## Exercise 2 (35 min)
 +    **The files are located in third_part/data**
-+    **There are two shops' data and one file with an extract of our asset data repository**
++    **There is data for two shops and one file with an extract of our asset data repository**

 1) Import raw data from shops